Chimera state in neural network with the Proportional-Integral-Derivative coupling: Numerical results

-These results allow us to observe that the intra-cell coupling strength $\epsilon$ drives the entire system to transition from decoherence (where $SI = 1$ and $DM = 0$) to total coherence (where $SI = 0$ and $DM = 0$), passing through chimera states (where $0 < SI < 1$ and $DM = 1$) and multichimera states (where $0 < SI < 1$ and $DM \geq 2$).
+These results reveal that, with the PID inter-cell coupling coefficients considered, the intra-cell coupling strength \(\epsilon\) drives a gradual transition of the system from full decoherence to total coherence.
+Specifically, as \(\epsilon\) varies, the system progresses from a state of decoherence (\(SI = 1\) and \(DM = 0\)) to complete coherence (\(SI = 0\) and \(DM = 0\)), passing through intermediate states.
+In these intermediate regimes, we observe chimera states, characterized by partial coherence (\(0 < SI < 1\) and \(DM = 1\)), as well as multichimera states, where coherence is more complexly structured (\(0 < SI < 1\) and \(DM \geq 2\)).
 Given the limitations of $SI$ and $DM$ in fully characterizing synchronization, the use of the order parameter $r$ (see Fig.\ref{oder1}(d)) allows us to demonstrate that the coherence predicted by these tools corresponds to a state of phase synchronization.
 This is evident as $r \to 1$ for $\epsilon > 4$.
 Therefore, this transition towards synchronization is progressive, passing through various collective behaviors.

+To reinforce the overall results presented in Fig.\ref{oder1}, we provide in Fig.\ref{snapshot2} a more detailed analysis of selected time series and snapshots illustrating the collective behaviors formed by the first, second, and third neurons (see respectively Fig.\ref{snapshot2}($a_1, a_2$) for $k=1$, Fig.\ref{snapshot2}($b_1, b_2$) for $k=2$, and Fig.\ref{snapshot2}($c_1, c_2$) for $k=3$) with $\epsilon =1.5$, $\sigma_D=0.03$, $\sigma_P=1.54$ and $\sigma_I=0.01$.
+These figures highlight the similar behaviors (notably the chimera state) within the three neurons that make up each cell in the Hopfield network.
+Other behaviors like, Multichimera, coherence and synchronization could be observe in each neuron of the network as shown by the SI, DM and the order parameter in Fig.\ref{oder1}.

+In contrast, Fig.\ref{snapshot2}($d_1, d_2$) presents a decomposed view of the internal dynamics within each cell, enabling a visualization of neuronal dynamics within each of the N cells.
+Each cell, consisting of three neurons, results in a total of 3N neurons --i.e., 150 neurons as shown on the x-axis.
+This representation allows for the identification of a weak chimera state within the network when considering all 3N neurons.
+It is noteworthy that, while we observe an intercellular chimera state (i.e., the same variables within the N systems exhibit a chimera state), the entire 3N system does not exhibit a uniform chimera state.
+Instead, regions of coherence/synchronization and decoherence are not clearly visible as in first, second and third variables (see Fig. \ref{snapshot2}($a_1, c_2$)), highlighting that within the cells, coherence/synchronization is not always strongly maintained among the neurons of the same cell.

+To clarify the role of each coupling coefficient in the PID coupling framework, we examine the individual effects of each coupling type in Fig.\ref{oder1a}.
+From top to bottom, the first row (see Fig.\ref{oder1a}($a_1-a_3$)) corresponds to the inductive coupling parameter, the second row (see Fig.\ref{oder1a}($b_1-b_3$)) to the derivative coupling parameter, and the third row (see Fig.\ref{oder1a}($c_1-c_3$)) to the proportional coupling parameter.
+In this analysis, each PID coupling parameter is varied independently over a specified range while the other parameters are held at zero.
+This examination is performed for three distinct values of the intra-cell coupling coefficient \(\epsilon=1\) for the first column, \(\epsilon=3\) second column, and \(\epsilon=5\) third column fo Fig.\ref{oder1a}.
+Each panel in Fig.\ref{oder1a} shows the evolution of the Strength of Incoherence (SI) and the Discontinuity Measure (DM).